senthamil37/Smart_Meeting_Minutes_Generator/README.md

 - Upload a meeting audio file
 - Click 'Generate Minutes' to get your summary
 - Download or copy the meeting minutes

-## Screenshots
-Add your screenshots in the `/screenshots` folder after running the app.